 Class of 1975 Graduated from Rogers in 1975.
-He was and still is a reflection of a true “Mountie.”
+He was a reflection of a true “Mountie.”
 He came through the junior high program, where he excelled as a team leader because of his work ethics, his talents, his desire to achieve, and by constantly improving on those goals he set for himself at each level.
 Injuries became a challenge at one point, but he overcame a broken collarbone and came back to be the starting quarterback his junior and senior year.
 He had a great passing arm and connected on key plays enabling the Mounties to march down the field to score winning touchdowns.
 He earned several honors for his play.
 Among those were All-Conference, All-State, and All-Star, as well as a college scholarship for his talents.
 He lettered on the football team from 1971-74; was a member of the R-Club (Lettermen Club) 1972-74; Homecoming Escort 1972-74; FCA 1972-74.
 In addition to excelling in football, Kim represented the Mounties track team.
-Kim has one son, named Micah, and remains active in the community.
-He is currently employed with Arkansas Tech Business Solutions.

 Class of 1971 Graduated from Rogers in 1971 and left to play football at Northeastern Oklahoma (NEO) Jr. College and then attended Southeast Missouri State.
 He was All Conference and All State lineman, helping to lead the Mounties to the state playoffs.
 RHS athlete 1965-1971; District 1-AA Champion; All Star game 1971; 1971-73 Northeastern Oklahoma; he played in the Juco Bowl; All-American 1973-74 at Southeast Missouri State; 1976-77 coached at Harrison High School; Region 1-AA championship at Harrison; 1978-80 offensive line coach at Rogers High School; during that time the Mounties won a conference championship and went undefeated.
 After a successful career at Rogers, he left the Rogers school system to go to work for Wal-Mart.
 He has been associated with Wal-Mart for 25 years.
 He and his wife Susie are the proud parents of three children, Beau Reed, Kristyn Lawson, and Bailey Reed.